Approximability Landscape of Welfare Maximization within Fair Allocations: Related Work

+Our results imply that the price of EFX is $\Theta(n)$ and $\Theta(\sqrt{n})$ for unnormalized and normalized valuations, respectively.
+The known results for the price of EFX/EF1 are presented in \Cref{tab:priceoffairness}.

+We remark that, following the convention in the previous work (e.g., \cite{LiLiLu24}), we have defined the price of EF1/EFX such that the allocation space includes both complete and partial allocations.
+We will elaborate on this later in Remark~\ref{rmk:pof}.

-\subsection{Related Work}
+\section{Related Work}

-The study of efficient and fair allocation in the context of divisible resources or indivisible resources is extensive~\citep{aumann2015efficiency,aumann2012computing,SS19,CKMP+16,BKV18,garg2021fair}.
-Several work considered the problem of maximizing social welfare within fair allocations, which is the focus of this paper.
-In the setting of divisible goods, the complexity of the problem is well understood~\citep{cohler2011optimal,brams2012maxsum}.
-Specifically, maximizing social welfare within EF/PROP allocations for piecewise-constant valuations can both be solved optimally~\citep{cohler2011optimal}.
-However, if each agent is required to receive a connected piece of cake, this problem admits a polynomial inapproximability factor~\citep{bei2012optimal}.
+\paragraph{Fair and efficient allocation.} The study of fair and efficient allocation in the context of (in)divisible resources is extensive~\citep{aumann2015efficiency,aumann2012computing,SS19,CKMP+19,BKV18,garg2021fair}.
+Several studies considered the problem of maximizing social welfare within fair allocations, which is the focus of this paper.
+It is worth noting that, for indivisible items, most papers~\citep{CKMP+19,BKV18,garg2021fair} focused on Nash social welfare, while exploration of utilitarian social welfare is comparatively limited.
+For divisible goods, the complexity of the problem is well understood~\citep{cohler2011optimal,brams2012maxsum,bei2012optimal}.
+Specifically, maximizing social welfare within envy-free/proportional allocations for piecewise-constant valuations can be optimally solved~\citep{cohler2011optimal}.
+However, if each agent is required to receive a connected piece, this problem admits a polynomial inapproximability factor~\citep{bei2012optimal}.